Toddlers do the most adorable things: Give unexpected hugs, squeal with laughter, and cuddle up to you when they're tired.

 - Step 2: Comfort the victim.
 Direct your attention to the person who has been bitten, especially if it's another child.
 If there is an injury, clean the area with soap and water.
 Seek medical care if the bite is deep or bleeding.

 - Step 3: Comfort the biter, if need be.
 Often, toddlers don't realize that biting hurts.
-It's OK to comfort a child who may be feeling upset about hurting someone.
-But try not to reinforce this negative behavior if he or she bites to get attention.
+It's OK to comfort a child who's feeling upset about hurting someone.
+Older toddlers might learn from being allowed to comfort their friend after a bite.
+But if the biter is using the behavior to get attention, you don't want to reinforce this behavior by giving comfort and attention.

 - Step 4: Offer alternatives.
 When things have calmed down, suggest alternatives to biting, like using the words "no," "stop," and "that's mine" when wanting to communicate with others.